 The College has designated certain officials to serve as campus security authorities.
 Reports of criminal activity can be made to these officials.
 They in turn will ensure that the crimes are reported for collection as part of the College's annual report of crime statistics.
 The campus security authorities to whom the College would prefer that crimes be reported are listed below.
+The West Campus is approximately 10 minutes from the main campus and therefore, the same CSA's for the main campus are also listed for the West Campus.

-- Director of Student Life Cody Westerhold at cwesterhold@indycc.edu, 620-332-5496 - Vice President of Student Affairs Dr. Vincent Bowhay at vbowhay@indycc.edu, 620-332-5429
+- Director of Student Life at Cody Westerhold cwesterhold@indycc.edu 620-332-5496 - Vice President for Student Affairs at David Adams dadams@indycc.edu 620-332-5653 a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.